 Staff members are expected to respect each patient at whatever stage of their addiction they are going through while in treatment.
 They must not discriminate against any patients or treat them differently than others based on who they are or their personal history.
 It is also important for staff members to respect the privacy of each patient and not share any personal information that they learn about people in the program.

-Most addiction treatment centers also expect staff members to remain sober while they are at work and to never bring any alcohol or drugs on the premises.
+Most private drug rehab center also expect staff members to remain sober while they are at work and to never bring any alcohol or drugs on the premises.
 They should work to create a safe and home-like environment for patients as they go through a very difficult time.
 They must ensure everyone adheres to the rules while also ensuring the welfare and health of every person in the program.

 Without a code of ethics for both patients and staff, a recovery center will be less effective and can lead to conflict and relapse.
 Recovery centers have expectations of each person involved so that things will run smoothly and patients will each have the same opportunity to work on their sobriety in a safe place.
 If anyone breaks the code of ethics they risk being reprimanded or even being kicked out of the program.